a-dh/hiwonder-toolbox/README.md

-#  Hiwonder toolbox for GoGoPi-Ros on ubunto
+#  Hiwonder toolbox for GoGoPi-Ros on Ubuntu Focal and Python3

 # Quick install